axelarnetwork/interchain-token-service/.changeset/many-tigers-kneel.md

 '@axelar-network/interchain-token-service': minor
 ---

-Interchain tokens now get minted/burnt by the token manager.
+Interchain tokens now get minted/burnt by the token manager to be consistent with custom tokens